Current Jobs

 Office Staff in Electoral Districts

 The team of staff in a district electoral office have a variety of duties to deliver services to voters and stakeholders in the electoral process.
-They assist the DEO and DDEO in managing all aspects of electoral events within their electoral district including providing voting services in the office.
+They assist the District Electoral Officer and Deputy (DEO and DDEO) in managing all aspects of electoral events within their electoral district including providing voting services in the office.
 Working in a district electoral office is fast paced, dynamic and can be a fun team environment!
-For more information, see the office staff job descriptions.

 The Office Manager is responsible for the smooth and efficient day-to-day operations of the district electoral office and supervises the work of support staff.

-The Recruitment Officer supports the hiring of 250 to 350 election officials for the electoral district in a four to six week time period.
+The Recruitment Officer supports the hiring of hundreds of election officials for the electoral district in a four- to six-week time period.
 They manage applicant and employee records, track and report on recruitment progress, and assist the DEO and DDEO with selecting applicants.

 The Trainer plans, coordinates and delivers face-to-face training to all election officials employed in the electoral district.
 The Trainer ensures that all election officials have completed the online and classroom training necessary to perform their duties.